- WHO WE ARE

 Originally named the Southern Prisoners Defense Committee, the organization's attorneys and investigators struggled alongside civil rights organizations, families, and faith-based organizations to protect the civil and human rights of people of color, poor people, and other disadvantaged people facing the death penalty or confined to prisons and jails in the South.

 After the 1970s, the criminal justice system exploded in size and reach.
 After holding steady for 150 years, the number of people imprisoned in the United States increased from around 200,000 to over 2 million.
 The United States now has the highest incarceration rate of any nation in the world.

-In addition to providing representation to people facing the death penalty, the Center employs class action lawsuits and individual representation in challenging unconstitutional and unconscionable practices within the criminal justice system.
-It also engages in public education and joint efforts with other organizations and individuals to oppose the death penalty and overuse of prisons and jails, to advocate for effective representation for poor people accused of crimes, just and humane sentencing policies and the fair, equal, and humane treatment of all people who come into the criminal justice system.
+In addition to providing representation to people facing the death penalty, SCHR employs class action lawsuits and individual representation in challenging unconstitutional and unconscionable practices within the criminal justice system.
+It also engages in public education and joint efforts with other organizations and individuals to oppose the death penalty and overcrowding of prisons and jails, to advocate for effective representation for poor people accused of crimes, just and humane sentencing policies and the fair, equal, and humane treatment of all people who come into the criminal justice system.